Billy James (Australian footballer)

 William Roy James (10 May 1900 – 27 December 1966) was an Australian rules footballer who played one game with the Richmond Football Club in the Victorian Football League—the 1920 VFL Grand Final.

-James came from Kyabram, and his only game landed him a VFL premiership medallion.
+James came from Kyabram and was the eldest of seven brothers and after playing in their 1919 Goulburn Valley Football League premiership team and then after "starring" in Kyabram's losing 1920 first semi final match, James played his only VFL game in Richmond's 1920 VFL grand final premiership side.
 He helped Richmond earn the Tigers their inaugural VFL premiership, with his only goal late in the last quarter sealing the victory.

-James was retrospectively awarded a life membership for his contribution.
+James was retrospectively awarded a Richmond FC life membership for his contribution in 2017.

 According to legend, James was accidentally shot in the foot whilst out hunting prior to the commencement of the 1921 season, an injury which supposedly ended his football career.
-However, in 2018, new historical research proved this false, as the injury occurred in 1925, a full four years after his last VFL match.
+However, he actually returned to Kyabram where he had farming responsibilities, and played with Kyabram for several more years, including their 1921 and 1922 Goulburn Valley Football League premiership teams, before the hunting injury, which actually occurred in January, 1925.

+James was elected as the secretary of the Kyabram Football Club in 1926, a position he held until 1928, after the shooting injury ended his playing career.